Circular Saw Sizes in the Market Today

 Most Common Circular Saw Blade Type and Size

-Regarding the blade type, most circular saws use tungsten carbide-tipped – with 24 TPI (Teeth per Inch).
-This blade type is commonly used to make quick and accurate cuts through various materials such as wood and sheet.
+When it comes to blade types, most circular saws are equipped with tungsten carbide-tipped blades – typically with 24 TPI (Teeth per Inch).
+This blade type is used for swift and precise cuts for materials like wood and sheeting.

 Choosing Between Wormdrive and Inline Motors

 Inline motors (also called sidewinder or direct drive) are the most common motor type of circular saws.
-It is directly installed on the blade spindle.
+These motors are mounted directly on the blade spindle.

-Per our engineers, this is the preferred type of circular saw motor.
-It is practical, compact, and lightweight compared to wormdrive motors.
+In my experience, this is the most commonly used type of circular saw motor.
+I find it efficient, compact, and notably lighter compared to wormdrive motors.

 Wormdrive motors are also standard in circular saws but are heavier in weight because of their extra geared fragments